ssec/polar2grid/doc/source/introduction.rst

     * Intel or AMD CPU with 64-bit instruction support (2+ cores - 2.4GHz)
     * 16 GB RAM (minimum)
-    * CentOS 7.9 64-bit Linux (or other compatible 64-bit Linux distribution)
+    * Rocky 8 or Rocky 9 64-bit Linux (or other compatible 64-bit Linux distribution)
     * 10 GB disk space (minimum)

     For a more demanding processing load, like realtime generation of all